JochemTolsma/homepage/content/courses/_index.md

 {{< vimeo id="451942562" autoplay="true" title="A continous dance of selection and influence processes" >}}

 ## What makes this course stand out?
 This course is not an introduction to Social Networks or Social Network Analysis.
 It is also not a course in R. I assume you have some intuitive understanding of what social networks are and have opened R or RStudio at one point in your life but both are not necessary prerequisites to follow this course.
-There are very good introductions to [R](https://cran.r-project.org/index.html) and the study of Social Networks.[^2]
+There are very good introductions to the study of Social Networks.[^2] A good introduction to R for this course would be [this one](https://www.jtolsma.nl/TutorialCSR/).
 This course is tailored for research master and PhD students.
 I will assume that you are interested in and have studied social problems in your academic career and that your research interests fits one of the following broad themes: **inequality**, **cohesion** and **diversity**.
 However, up to this point, when you deduced hypotheses from existing theories you did not explicitly acknowledge that individuals are interconnected in social networks.
 You was neither aware that this may have theoretical consequences for existing hypotheses nor that this gives rise to new research questions.
-Up to this point, when you tested your hypotheses you assumed that your observations were independent (e.g. OLS) or, at most, that the interdependencies were relatively easily to take into account (e.g. multi-level analysis).[^3]
+Up to this point, when you tested your hypotheses you assumed that your observations were independent (e.g. OLS) or, at most, that the interdependencies were relatively easy to take into account (e.g. multi-level analysis).[^3]
 In this course you will learn to apply a social network perspective in the study of inequality, cohesion and diversity.
 You will become able to deduce more precise and new hypotheses.
 You will become able to test these hypotheses with social network techniques that take into account and explain complex interdependencies.